 And next, the median list price of just San Jose 95136 by price quartile:

-Here, the middle quartiles tend to be in-sync with each other, while the bookend price tiers might be a little more disjointed.
+Here, the middle quartiles tend to be in-sync with each other, while the bookend price tiers might be slightly more disjointed.

-These are the numbers for listings and closings of single family homes last month.
+These are the numbers for listings and closings of single family homes.

 Monthly Trends at a Glance: Summary

-That said, seller’s don’t be tempted to overprice your property!
-You will get the most out of your real estate sale if you market your home to it’s target buyers, creating a greater opportunity for multiple offers on your home.
+All said, seller’s don’t be tempted to overprice your property!
+You will get the most out of your real estate sale if you market your home appropriately to target qualified buyers, creating a greater opportunity for multiple offers on your home.

 Thinking of selling your Blossom Valley home?
 Please get in touch!